NitaCristian/Laracasts-Learn-Vue-3/notes/beyond-basics.md

 Instead of modelValue, you can use any other variable name but make sure you use the v-model directive using that same variable name like this: v-model:var-name.

+# Lifecycle Hooks, Fake APIs, and AJAX

+## Things You'll Learn

+* Component hooks
+* json-server
+* Promises

+We first installed and booted up a server using json-server.
+Created a db.json database for our assignments.

+Then we need to make an AJAX request to this server and retreive this data.
+This request should be done before the element is mounted to the app but after it was created so the created() hook is perfect for this.

+We make an AJAX request using fetch() to that endpoint and get a Promise back which will be resolved after the response is available. then() we need the json representation of that response, and then() assign it to our assignments property.